sokolj1/minimal-mistakes/_posts/2018-03-08-Predicting-Heart-Disease-with-Neural-Networks.md

 ## Predictive Analytics Case Study: Heart Disease

 As illustrated using the choropleth map, heart disease is a major issue accross every state and gender in the United States.
-Treatment for heart disease cost the healthcare industry over 444 _billion_ dollars in 2010 [2](https://www.webmd.com/healthy-aging/features/heart-disease-medical-costs#1), so the assumption can be made that present day cost is substantially higher than the 2010 dollar amount.
-Although it is imperative the healthcare industry provides high quality treatment for patients diagnosed for health disease, this industry must ameliorate this issue by reducing the number of diagnosed patients via *preventative care*.
+Treatment for heart disease cost the healthcare industry over 444 _billion_ dollars in 2010 [[2](https://www.webmd.com/healthy-aging/features/heart-disease-medical-costs#1)], so the assumption can be made that present day cost is substantially higher than the 2010 dollar amount.
+Although it is imperative the healthcare industry provides high quality treatment for patients diagnosed with health disease, this industry must ameliorate the issue by reducing the number of future diagnosed patients via *preventative care*.